alexdhaynes/text-mask-svg-animation/README.md

 ## Attempt 3: Enhancements

 Let's refine the experience.

-I've added several declarative animations to get a floating effect for the letters.
-I've also added a staggered fade out for the letters, and an animated radial mask to reveal the background image (click the demo link to see this).
-I've also added a MVP for the final experience -- a simple landing page that plays deep sea ocean sounds.
+- I've added several declarative animations to get a floating effect for the letters.

+- I've also added a staggered fade out for the letters, and an animated radial mask to reveal the background image (click the demo link to see this).

+- I've added dynamic text functionality; change the text by appending `?text=your-text` to the url.

+- I've also added a MVP for the final experience -- a simple landing page that plays deep sea ocean sounds.

 ![Attempt 3: Floaty text](/public/attempt3.gif)